 Article ID: 2523192 - View products that this article applies to.

-When you run the Azure Active Directory Sync tool, you notice that the user name of a user in Office 365, Azure, or Windows Intune doesn't match the user's on-premises user principal name (UPN) or alternate login ID.
+When you run the Microsoft Azure Active Directory Sync tool, you notice that the user name of a user in Office 365, Azure, or Windows Intune doesn't match the user's on-premises user principal name (UPN) or alternate login ID.
 The UPN or alternate login ID could be the user's user name, email address, or some other attribute.

 There are three possible causes of this issue: